gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

 ----

-Iteration: Turtle square using for loop
+Iteration: Turtle square using for-loop
 ----------------------------------------

 | The code below uses iteration to reduce code duplciation that was present when only sequencing was used.
 | The code below draws a square of side length 50 at coordinates (20, 30).
-| The fd(50) and lt(90) are placed in a for loop with 4 repeats for the 4 sides.
+| The fd(50) and lt(90) are placed in a for-loop with 4 repeats for the 4 sides.
 | The iterator used is "_".
 This is the standard choice in python when the iterator is not referenced in the for-loop block.

 .. code-block:: python